-AIA may be one of the big insurance companies in Singapore, but AIA travel insurance has yet to be everyone’s go-to before jetting off on their latest holidays.
+AIA may be one of the big insurance companies in Singapore, but AIA’s travel insurance plans have yet to become everyone’s go-to before jetting off on their latest holidays.

-Unlike many of their competitors (even the massive brand names like NTUC Income), AIA has not really upped its travel insurance game to appeal to modern travellers savvy enough to do price comparisons, find the best promotions and buy the best deal they can find online.
+Unlike many of their competitors (even the massive brand names like NTUC Income, FWD, or AIG), AIA has not really upped its travel insurance game to appeal to modern travellers that are now extremely savvy with price comparisons while waiting out for all sorts of promotions.

-As you’ll see in this article, AIA travel insurance still has some way to go before they can get a decent foothold in the competitive travel insurance space.
+As you’ll see in this article, AIA travel insurance still has some way to go before they can jostle their way into the upper echelons of the best travel insurance rankings.

-AIA travel insurance is marketed under the brand AIA Around The World Plus and comes in 3 varieties: Classic, Deluxe and Premier.
-Here’s a look at how they stack up:
+AIA’s travel insurance is called AIA Around The World Plus (II) and it comes in 3 plan tiers:

 |Emergency medical evacuation||$500,000||Unlimited||Unlimited|